tuhouwang/LCMP/README.md

 # MultiLC
-Applying the Legendre/Chebyshev collocation method based on domain decomposition for calculating underwater sound propagation in a horizontally stratified environment
+Applying the Legendre/Chebyshev collocation methods based on domain decomposition for calculating underwater sound propagation in a horizontally stratified environment

-**`MultiLC_readme`, Jul.
+**`MultiLC/MultiCC_readme`, Jul.
 22, 2021, Houwang Tu, NUDT**

-The program `MultiLC.m` and `MultiCC.m` computes the range-independent modal acoustic field in Fig.1 using the Legendre collocation and Chebyshev collocation method, respectively.
+The programs `MultiLC.m` and `MultiCC.m` computes the range-independent modal acoustic field in Fig.1 using the Legendre and Chebyshev collocation method, respectively.
 The Legendre collocation method is described in the article (H. Tu, Y. Wang, Q. Lan et al., Applying a Legendre collocation method based on domain decomposition to calculate underwater sound propagation in a horizontally stratified environment, https://doi.org/10.1016/j.jsv.2020.115784).
 Both of the programs use the same input file "`input.txt`", '`ReadEnvParameter`' function/subroutine is used to read "`input.txt`" file.
 User can make changes to "`input.txt`" for the desired calculation.

-It is worth mentioning that the Fortran version of the program calls the subroutines '`zgeev()`' and '`zgesv()`' in the Lapack (a numerical library) to solve the eigenvalues of the complex matrix, so the user needs to install the Lapack on the computer when running `MultiLC.f90`, and may need to make simple modifications to the Makefile.
-Both the Matlab and Fortran versions of the program will eventually generate the same format of the binary sound field file "`tl.bin`", and the `plot_binary_tl.m` program can be used to read the sound field binary data and plot.
+It is worth mentioning that the Fortran version of the `MultiLC.m` calls the subroutines '`zgeev()`' and '`zgesv()`' in the Lapack (a numerical library) to solve the eigenvalues of the complex matrix, so the user needs to install the Lapack on the computer when running `MultiLC.f90`, and may need to make simple modifications to the Makefile.
+Both the Matlab and Fortran versions of `MultiLC.m` will eventually generate the same format of the binary sound field file "`tl.bin`", and the `plot_binary_tl.m` program can be used to read the sound field binary data and plot.